Abigail Marsh

-Co-recipient of the 2014 Nobel Peace Prize alongside Malala Yousafzai, Kailash Satyarthi has rescued over 100,000 children from slavery, labor, and trafficking.
-As founder of Bachpan Bachao Andolan and the 100 Million Campaign, he brings unmatched moral authority and four decades of frontline activism to the stage, inspiring leaders to take action for children's rights.
+Co-recipient of the 2014 Nobel Peace Prize alongside Malala Yousafzai, Kailash Satyarthi has rescued more than 130,000 children from slavery, labor, and trafficking.
+As founder of Bachpan Bachao Andolan and the 100 Million Campaign, he brings rare moral authority and four decades of frontline activism to the stage, moving leaders from sympathy to concrete action on children's rights.

 Want to book Kailash Satyarthi as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Motivational speaker Kailash Satyarthi is the co-recipient of the 2014 Nobel Peace Prize, awarded alongside Malala Yousafzai for their struggle against the suppression of children and young people and for the right of all children to education.
-A former electrical engineer turned lifelong activist, Kailash has dedicated over four decades to eradicating child labor, slavery, and trafficking, becoming one of the most influential voices for children’s rights in modern history.
+Motivational speaker Kailash Satyarthi is the co-recipient of the 2014 Nobel Peace Prize, awarded alongside Malala Yousafzai for their struggle against the suppression of children and for the right of every child to education.
+A former electrical engineer who walked away from teaching to confront one of the world’s gravest injustices, Kailash has spent more than four decades dismantling child labor, slavery, and trafficking, becoming the most recognized voice for children’s rights of his generation.

-Kailash led the landmark 1998 Global March Against Child Labor, mobilizing millions of people and thousands of civil society organizations across 103 countries.
-The march resulted in the adoption of ILO Convention 182 on the Worst Forms of Child Labour, which became the only universally ratified convention in ILO history.
-Building on this momentum, he launched the 100 Million Campaign, a youth-led global movement operating in 35 countries to ensure every child is free, safe, and educated.
-He also convened the Laureates and Leaders for Children platform, uniting Nobel Prize laureates to inspire action for the world’s most vulnerable children.
+Kailash led the landmark 1998 Global March Against Child Labour, mobilizing millions across 103 countries and catalyzing the adoption of ILO Convention 182 on the Worst Forms of Child Labour, the most rapidly ratified convention in the organization’s history.
+He went on to launch the 100 Million Campaign, a youth-led movement spanning dozens of countries, and to convene the Laureates and Leaders for Children, uniting Nobel laureates and heads of state behind the planet’s most vulnerable young people.
+His Satyarthi Movement for Global Compassion now frames empathy itself as a measurable force for economic and social progress.

-As a speaker, Kailash Satyarthi challenges audiences to confront the moral urgency of child exploitation and empowers them to act.
-He is a powerful motivational speaker whose personal journey from small-town India to the Nobel stage demonstrates that compassion and determination can reshape the world.
-A United Nations Sustainable Development Goals Advocate, Kailash continues to drive systemic change through education, ethical business practices, and global solidarity.
+As a speaker, Kailash Satyarthi confronts audiences with the moral urgency of child exploitation and the practical power they hold to end it.
+He is a galvanizing motivational speaker whose path from a small Indian town to the Nobel stage proves that conviction, matched with action, can reshape the world.
+A United Nations Sustainable Development Goals Advocate, he challenges corporations, governments, and individuals to build supply chains, classrooms, and communities where no childhood is for sale.

-Nobel Peace Prize laureate Kailash Satyarthi has spent over four decades fighting child exploitation, rescuing more than 100,000 children from forced labor and trafficking.
-In this powerful keynote, he shares firsthand stories from the front lines of the global movement against child labor, examining what drives exploitation, the progress achieved, and the work that remains.
-Kailash challenges leaders and organizations to recognize their role in creating supply chains free from child labor and outlines actionable steps for driving systemic change.
+Nobel Peace Prize laureate Kailash Satyarthi has spent more than four decades fighting child exploitation, rescuing over 130,000 children from forced labor and trafficking.
+In this powerful keynote he shares firsthand accounts from the front lines of the global movement against child labor, examining what fuels exploitation, the progress already won, and the work that remains.
+Kailash challenges leaders and organizations to recognize their role in building supply chains free of child labor and lays out concrete steps for driving systemic change.

-As the initiator of the Global Campaign for Education—the world's largest coalition of educational campaigns—Kailash Satyarthi speaks with unmatched authority on why free and compulsory education is a fundamental human right.
-Drawing on decades of rescuing children from labor and reintegrating them into schools, he presents the compelling case that education is both the antidote to exploitation and the foundation of sustainable development.
-Audiences gain insight into the barriers that keep millions of children out of classrooms and the policy frameworks needed to overcome them.
+As the initiator of the Global Campaign for Education, the world's largest coalition of educational campaigns, Kailash Satyarthi speaks with unmatched authority on why free and compulsory education is a fundamental human right.
+Drawing on decades of rescuing children from labor and returning them to school, he makes the compelling case that education is both the antidote to exploitation and the foundation of sustainable development.
+Audiences gain insight into the barriers that keep millions out of classrooms and the policy frameworks needed to dismantle them.

 Kailash Satyarthi's journey from a small town in India to the Nobel Peace Prize stage is a masterclass in scaling impact.
-In this keynote, he shares how grassroots activism can evolve into global movements, drawing on his experience leading the Global March Against Child Labor, founding the 100 Million Campaign, and convening Nobel laureates for children's rights.
-He introduces his framework of globalizing compassion—the idea that empathy, when channeled into collective action, becomes the most powerful force for justice and equality.
+In this keynote he shows how grassroots activism can grow into worldwide movements, drawing on his experience leading the Global March Against Child Labor, founding the 100 Million Campaign, and convening Nobel laureates for children's rights.
+He introduces his idea of globalizing compassion: empathy, when channeled into collective action, becomes the most powerful force for justice and equality.

-Kailash Satyarthi created the first social labeling and certification mechanism in South Asia for companies committed to eliminating child labor.
-In this keynote tailored for corporate audiences, he examines the hidden human cost embedded in global supply chains—from cocoa farming to mica mining—and provides a practical framework for businesses seeking to ensure ethical sourcing.
-Leaders leave with concrete strategies for auditing their supply chains, building transparent partnerships, and aligning profit with purpose.
+Kailash Satyarthi created the first social labeling and certification system in South Asia for companies committed to eliminating child labor.
+In this keynote tailored to corporate audiences, he examines the hidden human cost embedded in global supply chains, from cocoa farming to mica mining, and offers a practical framework for businesses pursuing ethical sourcing.
+Leaders leave with clear strategies for auditing their supply chains, building transparent partnerships, and aligning profit with purpose.

 | Basic Data Protection Information | |